 This Medical Benefit Drug Policy provides assistance in interpreting UnitedHealthcare standard benefit plans.
 When deciding coverage, the federal, state or contractual requirements for benefit plan coverage must be referenced as the terms of the federal, state or contractual requirements for benefit plan coverage may differ from the standard benefit plan.
 In the event of a conflict, the federal, state or contractual requirements for benefit plan coverage govern.
 Before using this policy, please check the federal, state or contractual requirements for benefit plan coverage.
 UnitedHealthcare reserves the right to modify its Policies and Guidelines as necessary.
 This Medical Benefit Drug Policy is provided for informational purposes.
 It does not constitute medical advice.

-UnitedHealthcare may also use tools developed by third parties, such as the MCG™ Care Guidelines, to assist us in administering health benefits.
+UnitedHealthcare may also use tools developed by third parties, such as the InterQual® , to assist us in administering health benefits.
 The UnitedHealthcare Medical Benefit Drug Policies are intended to be used in connection with the independent professional medical judgment of a qualified health care provider and do not constitute the practice of medicine or medical advice.